matschlue/kickstarter-analysis/README.md

 - Launch date vs outcome (successful, failed, cancelled)
 - Funding goal vs outcome (successful, failed)

+This data set was then analyzed via the creation of additional rows (e.g. Year), Pivot tables as well as graphic visualizations.
+A possible challenge to this analysis could be the applcation of the right filters and formulas to arrive to correct conclusions.

 ## Results
 ### Launch date vs outcome